trustdan/ibkr-tws-api-playground/README.md

 - **TA-Lib Installation Issues**:
   - If encountering import errors, first try our `scripts/bootstrap_talib.sh` script
   - For "undefined symbol" errors on Linux, use the system package: `sudo apt-get install libta-lib-dev`
+  - Library not found: Make sure to enable Universe repository with `sudo add-apt-repository universe`
   - Common error: `ImportError: libta_lib.so.0: cannot open shared object file`
     - Run `sudo ldconfig` after installation to update the shared library cache
     - For Ubuntu/Debian, use the system package which handles this automatically